 Membership

 Memberships are for one calendar year.
 You can easily join or renew your membership online using PayPal.
-If you sign up for the joint membership with KHC remember that the liability coverage you receive from KHC does not begin until the first of the year.

 Based on our by-laws, we cover the 9 county region of the UK Extension Service.
 Those counties include: Boone, Kenton, Campbell, Grant, Pendleton, Owen, Gallatin, Carroll and Bracken counties.
 However, we are not limited to these counties and have active members from many other areas.